MalifiedBug/mentor-student-api/README.md

         "course": "MERN Stack",
         "mentorAssigned": "mentorname"
     }
-5)POST - "/mentor" - Post single mentor data to db;
+5) POST - "/mentor" - Post single mentor data to db;
         Schema: {"name": "name",
         "email": "email@gmail.com",
         "course": "MERN Stack",
         "studentAssigned": [all students in array]
     }

- 6)POST - "/studentstomentor" - Post registerd students to a mentor; Only registered students will be able to assign a mentor; non-registered will be filterd out.
+6) POST - "/studentstomentor" - Post registerd students to a mentor; Only registered students will be able to assign a mentor; non-registered will be filterd out.